 In a survey they did for the For Men Only book, Feldhahn found that 82% of wives would prefer to have a sex drive that matched their husband’s drive.
 So in most cases, your wife wants to want to.
 But unlike how it is for you, there are dozens of interfering forces, any one of which can derail her desire for sex.
 Things like too much unfinished laundry, her mother’s health, the kids’ lunches needing to be packed, her boss getting mad at her that day, her menstrual cycle, or just being tired will put the brakes on desire.

-So as a husband of a receptive desire wife, your job is to figure out what will help get her foot off the brake and on the accelerator of sexual interest and desire.
+So as an assertive desire husband of a receptive desire wife, your job is to figure out what will help get her foot off the brake and on the accelerator of sexual interest and desire.
 Ask, “What can I do that would help get you in a more sexual frame of mind?”
 Or maybe, “How can I make it easier for you and me to enjoy a sexual connection later?”

 In asking such questions, make sure you convey that your motivation isn’t simply to get more sex, though that may be a byproduct.
 Your motivation is a stronger relationship built on the deep and unique kind of intimacy found in your sexual connection with each other.